 Ross McLaughlin has a reputation for getting results.
 An award-winning investigative consumer reporter, with 18 Emmys, 4 Edward R. Morrows, and 30 years broadcasting experience makes him a valuable asset on any team.
 He has built a career on exposing injustice and giving a voice to those who can’t be heard.

 McLaughlin’s stories and specials have focused on making a positive impact on viewers, no matter where he’s worked and lived.
-As the head of WXIA-TV’s Center for Investigative Action team in Atlanta since 2009, McLaughlin helps fulfill a station-wide commitment to provide positive change in the community.
+As the head of Atlanta's NBC affiliate's Center for Investigative Action team, McLaughlin helped fulfil a station-wide commitment to provide positive change in the community.
 His in-depth investigative reporting has reached to the top levels in local and national government: EBT Welfare Fraud resulted in the introduction of a new law in Georgia; Red Light Camera Intersections investigation was used during testimony at a Congressional hearing on Capitol Hill.

 McLaughlin’s dynamic on-air presence and unique style of story-telling has earned him recognition in major markets throughout the U.S. and Canada.
 Prior to his work in Atlanta, McLaughlin was the face of WJLA-TV’s 7 On Your Side franchise in Washington, DC.
 His investigation into DC Metro Bus fatal crashes exposed reckless driving and resulted in a complete overhaul of driver training, monitoring, and disciplinary actions.
 However, he has a lighter side too - Grazing For Groceries, McLaughlin’s interpretation of a supermarket chain’s unusual move to encourage shoppers to sample products before buying them, earned him an Emmy for light news feature.